Advisory: Thanksgiving-related story ideas from Marquette University

 - Marquette’s Campus Ministry will host its annual Thanksgiving dinner for students who will remain on campus over Thanksgiving break.
-The dinner will take place from 11:30 a.m. to 1 p.m. at a campus dining hall.
+The dinner will take place from 11:30 a.m. to 1 p.m. on Thursday, Nov.
+25, at a campus dining hall.
 Media interested in attending should contact Shelby Williamson, senior communication specialist in the Office of Marketing and Communication, at email@example.com or (262) 441-0516.

 - Dr. Marko Bastl, director of the Center for Supply Chain Management in the College of Business Administration, can talk about the state of the supply chain and the impacts on Thanksgiving celebrations and holiday shopping.
 Email him at firstname.lastname@example.org.

 - Dr. Joseph Clark, assistant professor of chemistry in the Klingler College of Arts and Sciences, can explain “boiling liquid expanding vapor explosion” and what can happen if one does not properly defrost a turkey before frying it.
 Email him at email@example.com.